Can breast cancer be prevented?

 Many women may have relatives with breast cancer, but in most cases this is not the result of BRCA gene mutations.
 Genetic testing for these mutations can be expensive and the results are often not clear cut.
 Testing can have a wide range of consequences that need to be considered.
 It should only be done when there is a reasonable suspicion that a mutation may be present.

-Other medical groups have different guidelines for referral for genetic risk evaluation that your doctor may follow.
-For example, the National Comprehensive Cancer Network guidelines advise referring women 60 and under who have triple negative breast cancer.
+Other medical groups offer guidelines that include women with cancer.
+For example, the National Comprehensive Cancer Network guidelines advise referring women 60 and under who have triple-negative breast cancer for genetic counseling and testing.

 If you are considering genetic testing, it is strongly recommended that you talk first to a genetic counselor, nurse, or doctor qualified to explain and interpret the results of these tests.
 It is very important to understand what genetic testing can and can't tell you, and to carefully weigh the benefits and risks of testing before these tests are done.
 Testing is expensive and may not be covered by some health insurance plans.